bobosola/HTMLtoRSS/README.md

 * `cd HTMLtoRSS`
 * `cargo build --release`

 The executable will be in `target/release` as `HTMLtoRSS`.
+On Windows, the executable will be called `HTMLtoRSS.exe`.
+You can use PowerShell or another other Windows terminal to run it.

-To use the app from anywhere, I suggest either moving it to `/usr/local/bin` or creating a link to it thus:
+To use the app from anywhere on Macs and Unix machines, I suggest either moving it to `/usr/local/bin` or creating a link to it thus:

 * `sudo mv target/release/HTMLtoRSS /usr/local/bin` or
 * `sudo ln -s /users/your_home/HTMLtoRSS/target/release/HTMLtoRSS /usr/local/bin/HTMLtoRSS`

 ## Usage